pugnascotia/spring-react-boilerplate/README.md

 most problems.
 You should note that server-side rendering *does not* require a DOM - which is why `src/main/resources/static/js/polyfill.js` doesn't provide any `window` or `document` stubs.

+## The `render` function

+We implement a customer render function for Spring to call.
+The source code is in `render.es6.js`, and is compiled to ES5 syntax during the Maven build.